Portion/Yield:Makes 1 x 30cm sheet (serves 6–8)

-We both have special affection for Spain, they have exceptional food, brilliantly jaw dropping innovative chefs, fantastic architecture, art, produce and wine.
+We both have special affection for Spain.
+It’s a country that has exceptional food, brilliantly jaw-dropping innovative chefs, as well as fantastic architecture, art, produce and wine.

-On his return it was fantastic to listen to his experiences and it sounded amazing.
-Food that you can see and taste without feeling it, herbs that give you electric shocks and all sorts of mad things.
-It seems that the food has its own intelligence and plays with your senses and mind.
-He said that you should not think that you will enjoy every single one of the 38 courses, some of the ingredients and textures were challenging, some were not to his taste but the experience was priceless.
+On his return, it was fantastic to listen to his experiences and it sounded truly amazing.
+Food that you could see and taste (but which dissolved as soon as it touched your mouth, so there was nothing to chew on and just the taste left in your mouth), herbs that gave you electric shocks and all sorts of mad things.
+It seems that the food had its own intelligence and played with your senses and mind.
+Mr P said that you would not expect to enjoy every single one of the thirty-eight courses, as some of the ingredients and textures were challenging, and some were not to his taste at all, but the overall experience was priceless.

-The kitchen brigade seems to be countless, there are so many people working there, reportedly there are 2 staff for each diner……that is pretty impressive stuff.
-Apparently there are only five full time chefs and the rest are all volunteers wanting to work there for the experience, that is true dedication indeed!
+The kitchen brigade seemed to be countless, there were so many people working there (reportedly there were 2 staff for each diner, which is pretty impressive stuff).
+Apparently there were only 5 full-time chefs and the rest were all volunteers wanting to work there for the experience – that is true dedication indeed!

-The dining room layout is simple with heavy floral embroidered chairs, which is very Spanish and homely.
-So much so that it reminds me of my mums front room, which had very similar seat coverings.
+The dining room layout was simple, with heavy floral embroidered chairs, which is very Spanish and homely.
+So much so that it reminded me of my mum’s front room back home, which had very similar seat coverings.

-There is something unique about this experience, it’s an amalgamation of old and new; science, emotion and perception without pretentiousness.
-A very well balanced act but there must be enormous pressure on Ferran Adrià’s shoulders to maintain this level of performance each year and produce food that is more increasingly dramatic and inventive.
-I take my hat off to him and his team, as it cannot be easy to come back year after year and deliver outstanding results time after time.
+There was something truly unique about this experience, it was an amalgamation of old and new; science, emotion and perception without pretentiousness, and a very well-balanced act.
+However, there must have been enormous pressure on Ferran Adrià’s shoulders to maintain that level of performance each year and produce food that was more increasingly dramatic and inventive.
+I take my hat off to him and his team, as it cannot have been easy to come back year after year and deliver outstanding results time after time.

-I wonder what triggers his thought processes, does he imagine the dish first or does he take a scientific approach by discovering the technique and then turning it into a dish?
-Wow all these questions are erupting in my mind when looking at the photos and menu.
-There is something rather seductive about the presentation of most of the dishes, I think his head must be a wild place to be in…crazy!
+I wonder what triggered his thought processes?
+Did he imagine the dish first or did he take a scientific approach by discovering the technique and then turning it into a dish?
+Wow, all these questions erupted in my mind when I looked at the photos and menu.
+There is something rather seductive about the presentation of most of the dishes – I think his head must have been a pretty wild place to be in… crazy!

 The menu reads as follow: